-If the soft power dimension is subtle, the symbolic dimensions are not, and in the internet era, they make for easy content, often bordering on tropes.
-Country X is playing for redemption and national pride after an absence of Y years – 36 years, in Peru's case.
-Or country Z's diverse squad represents the changing face of its populace and the future to come, as is true of France and Belgium.
+In the internet era, the symbolic dimensions of the World Cup tournament make for easy content, often bordering on tropes.
+"Country X is playing for redemption and national pride after an absence of Y years" – 36 years, in Peru's case.
+Or "country Z's diverse squad represents the changing face of their populace and the future to come," as is true of France and Belgium.
 African teams get a particularly reductive treatment: From Tunisia to Senegal, each national soccer team is "the hope" of a continent.
 (And when the African teams come up short, some erudite pundit will be there to connect their countries' colonial legacies to the current corruption and instability in African soccer governance.
 The analysis won't be wrong, but that doesn't make it any more scintillating.)
 Of the many geopolitical narratives running through the World Cup, the use of foreign-born players seems to be getting more attention...

 Copyright © Stratfor Enterprises, LLC.
 All rights reserved.